BillKillacky/rippling_jobs_oneorigin/README.md

 # rippling_jobs_oneorigin

-Webscrape the rippline OneOrigin job postings and create a json object file to read job postings into oneorigin.us website.
+Webscrape the rippling OneOrigin job postings and create a json object file to read job postings into oneorigin.us website.

 ## Features

-* Read the rippling site for OneOrigin Job posting
+* Read the rippling site for OneOrigin Job postings
-* using Python and BeautifulSoup4 webscraping logic to identify the job information
+* using Python and BeautifulSoup4 webscraping logic to collect the job information
-* Create a json file that Shashank can use to update the oneorigin.us site for job postings
+* Create a json file that Shashank can use to update the oneorigin.us site with fresh job postings

 ## Installation

-Python 3.13.1
+* Python 3.13.1
-pip install requests
+* pip install requests
-pip install beautifulsoup4
+* pip install beautifulsoup4
-(but the requirements.txt has the python modules needed)
+* **(but the requirements.txt has the python modules needed)**

+## Logic to consider when things break - These value can be replaced when rippling changes these values

+* **Find all top-level sections (group of jobs)**
+* sections = soup.select('`.css-oxhdrx`')
+* **With each section find individual job information**
+* job_blocks = section.select('`.css-cq05mv`')
+* currently the OneOrigin mission statement is separated from the job description by `#LI-Onsite`.
+When this changes the results will vary.
+* anticipated work_modes = ['`#LI-Onsite`', '`#LI-Remote`', '`#LI-Hybrid`']

 ## Usage